The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Neural Network Approximation

-Note that the error bounds in \eqref{33_1} and \eqref{33_2} suffer the curse of dimensionality; namely, they exponentially depend on the dimension of the whole space $\mathbb{R}^d$.
-However, if we are only interested in the approximation on a low-dimensional manifold rather than a general compact subset in $\mathbb{R}^d$, the following stronger results can be adopted.
+Note that the error bounds in \eqref{33_1} and \eqref{33_2} suffer from the curse of dimensionality; namely, they exponentially depend on the dimension of the whole space $\mathbb{R}^d$. {However, if we are only interested in the approximation on a low-dimensional submanifold rather than a general compact subset in $\mathbb{R}^d$, stronger results can be adopted.
+Specifically, we consider a submanifold having certain volume, condition number, and geodesic covering regularity.
+Note that for manifolds, the definition of volume can be found in \cite{Maeda1978,Boya2003}, and the condition number and geodesic covering regularity are formally defined by Definition 2.1-2.3 in \cite{Baraniuk2009}.} The approximation properties on submanifolds are given as follows.